-How good do I need to be, the terrain looks big?
+How good do I need to be, the terrain you ski looks big?

 The terrain is really varied and we can find lower angle big wide open bowls, or the most challenging terrain you can imagine.
-Most people once they get warmed up are riding terrain much steeper than they ever thought possible with the help of the guides.
+Once warmed up, most people ride terrain much steeper than they ever thought possible with the help of the highly trained guides.
 With good quality powder snow you can typically ride steeper terrain than one would want to in hard pack conditions.
-Some places say “if you can ski than you can heli ski.”
-We require good powder skiers that are comfortable in variable snow and are physically fit to ski 3,000’ vertical without stopping, but we can refer you to a different operation that better suits you if need be.
+Some heli ski operators say “if you can ski then you can heli ski”, however we require good quality powder skiers that are comfortable in variable snow and are physically fit to ski 3,000’ vertical without stopping, but we can refer you to a different operation that better suits you if need be.

-I see you are in the Northern Chugach Mountains are you located near Valdez with the 6 other heli operations?
+Are you located near Valdez / Cordova with the other heli operations?

-We enjoy a variety of terrain covering multiple mountain ranges over thousands of square miles.
+We enjoy a variety of terrain covering multiple mountain ranges over thousands of square miles including the coastal fjords of Seward.
 This allows us to ski the best possible snow and terrain at any time.
 Having a large diverse area to operate from assures the best possible scenarios for having a great time.
-Petersburg is a quaint fishing town directly on the water of the Frederick Sound inland from the coast of the Pacific Ocean.
-It is an extremely picturesque location.
+Seward has some really unique terrain features and allows a longer season starting in November.
+SMG is also the only operator with USFS terrain near Seward.

 Why don’t you guarantee vertical feet?